Facepunch/sbox-docs/docs/scene/components/component-methods.md

 # OnDestroy

 Called when the component is destroyed.
+This method will be called even if the component was never enabled.